bastensnoek/Intro_Python/Python_BSc_2019.md

 https://drive.google.com/open?id=1u3iIaIQoFSlBKMuc_pvBc48EvK7MAzWj

 **Zebrafish files** \
-U can use these files to practice getting data from a file in a list or dictionary. \
+U can use these files to practice getting data from a file in a list or dictionary, followed by an investigation and plotting some results. \
 The contents of the first file are the coding sequences on Zebrafish chromosomes 1 and 2 in FASTA format.
 The headers in this file are build from: gene-id, chromosome, start, stop.
 After each header the sequence is given, which might be on multiple lines. \
 The second file contains the gene-ids and their associated phenotype(s). \